 Organizational decline may be accompanied by more conflicts, greater resistance toward change, decrease in the top management's credibility, downsizing, lack of motivation among employees, and exit of key employees.
 These situations can be handled if the organization can enhance its efforts toward making employees understand the strategies through better and more frequent communication.
 Some of the ways in which organizations can handle organizational decline are by centralizing key decisions, changing job profiles, and devising better ways of downsizing.
 Apart from organizational growth, decline, or turnaround, change takes place when the control system is modified or when a new one is implemented.
-Following are some of the issues that have to be considered while implementing new control systems or modifying an existing one.
+Following are some of the issues that have to be considered while implementing new control systems or modifying an existing one. ?
 All employees may not agree to a change.
 Therefore, implementation of change should be initiated with people who accept change so that they will convince others who resist the change.
+Block 4: Management Control: Functional Perspectives - II 184?

-- Change in the control system requires change in the organization structure and processes.
+Change in the control system requires change in the organization structure and processes.

 This requisite will actually help in meeting the organization's objectives without any distractions.
-Organizations should know the amount of change required and how much of it will actually help in meeting the organization's objectives. - Proper training should be provided to managers and employees. - If it is a project control system, the new control system has to be tested using pilot projects to certify the system's advantages to the stake-holders.
-This will help in understanding the new system and the technical problems that may arise.
+Organizations should know the amount of change required and how much of it will actually help in meeting the organization's objectives. ?
+Proper training should be provided to managers and employees. ?
+If it is a project control system, the new control system has to be tested using pilot projects to certify the system's advantages to the stake-holders.